ARM-software/psa-arch-tests/api-tests/docs/sw_requirements.md

 ## Download source

-To download the master branch of the repository, type the following command: <br />
+To download the main branch of the repository, type the following command: <br />
 ~~~
 git clone https://github.com/ARM-software/psa-arch-tests.git
 ~~~